Mode 13h: Technical details

+Implementation on VGA

-Mode 13h, however, allows the programmer to access the VGA in "chunky" (linear) fashion, where each consecutive address in the aperture represents a consecutive pixel on screen.
-Planes need not be manipulated to select the correct pixels to modify or read.
-This is achieved using the VGA 'Chain 4' setting in which the lowest two bits of the 16 bit aperture address are used to select the plane to write to/read from.
-The upshot is that the programmer has a simple access model; the downside is that now only 2^{14} (16 KiB) of the video plane's address space are accessible (the other 2 bits being used to select planes) so only a total of 64 KiB is addressable (4 × 16 KiB).
+On the VGA, mode 13h uses a "Chain 4" addressing-mode in which the lowest two bits of the 16-bit aperture address are used to select the plane to write to/read from.
+The upshot is that the programmer has a simple access model and has simultaneous access to all four planes; the downside is that now only 2^{14} (16 KiB) of the video plane's address space are accessible (the other 2 bits being used to select planes) so only a total of 64 KiB is addressable (4 × 16 KiB).
 The upper 48 KiB of each plane remains unused in this mode.

-Unlike SVGA and higher color depths, Mode 13h, part of the MCGA set of video modes, has 18 bits of color, 6 per RGB channel.
-The color palette data is not stored in memory per se, but rather modified, read and written to by low level I/O port calls, to the DAC registers.
+When selecting from mode 13h, VGA internally performs scan-doubling to provide a mode.

+The standard method to access mode 13h is via the BIOS interrupt provided by VGA firmware int 10h, which is not possible in 32-bit protected mode.
+Instead, the program needs to replicate what the firmware does by directly writing the VGA hardware registers or using a driver program that performs this action.
+Code for doing so is available.

+Typical usage

 The palette data was often copied from the low level ports one at a time to a spot in memory after the screen data so the colors could be saved along with the pixels they belonged to.
+Using the wrong palette data causes a wrong combination of colors to be saved.

-A mode 13h screen capture is merely 64,000 bytes of values from 0 to 255, each an index of a color from a known palette of multiple colors.
-If the color palette is jumbled or totally wrong, a green leaf will appear blue, or any other possible color, depending on what that particular color was set for, which particular one out of 256.
+A screen capture is merely a save of these 64,000 bytes, each an index of a color from a known palette of multiple colors, combined with the palette.

-Due to the way chunks of memory are allocated in such an environment, the bytes in segment 0xA000 from offset 64000 to 64768, can be written to with no negative effects.
-This lets the programmer save the additional bytes, 256 (colors) × 3 (color channels) = 768 bytes, at the end of the screen capture file.
-These have to be read back out again and written to the color port for them to change, when an image containing a footer of color info gets loaded.
-A method used with this was to have a global palette, and match the colors from an old color palette, to a new color palette.
+The bytes in segment 0xA000 after offset 64000 are not mapped to the screen.
+As a result they can be written to with no negative effects.
+One use for this is to use 64000-64767 for saving the 768-byte palette data.
+When written to a file these have to be read back out again and written to the color port for them to change, when an image containing a footer of color info gets loaded.
+A method used with this (multi-palette situation) was to have a global palette, and match the colors from an old color palette, to a new color palette.
 This meant changing the index of each pixel, where it would point to a near perfect match of one color from old to new color set.
 This also had drawbacks, as sometimes there were not enough gradients, and artifacts and such would appear.

-It is not essential to set the graphics mode through the BIOS; it is possible to switch graphics mode in 32-bit protected mode, if a little more complicated.
-It involves writing size data to the VGA controller.